ShlomiRex/leetcode/README.md

 ## Must know questions before an interview

+Blind 75 is a must.
+Here are some of my questions that I did that I think should be learned before an interview:

 | Difficulty | Name | Description |
 |------------|------|-------------|
 | Medium | 215.
 Kth Largest Element in an Array | Can sort array and return `nums[len(nums)-k]` which is O(nlogn) or we can use max-heap (populate max-heap in O(1), then pop K roots, and the result is the k'th largest) |